ARM-software/vscode-arm-debugger/README.md

     ![Run Configuration editor](https://github.com/ARM-software/vscode-arm-debugger/raw/main/docs/images/run-config-editor.png)

 1. Use the visual editor to enter the following details:

-    - **CMSIS-Pack/Device** section:
+    - **CMSIS-Pack and Device** section:
         - **CMSIS-Pack**: Select the Device Family Pack (DFP) for the target debug probe or board.
             - Default value: `auto (CMSIS Solution)`.
 The Arm Debugger extension uses the DFP for the active device defined in the `*.csolution.yml` file of your solution.
-The Arm Debugger extension adds the `"${command:cmsis-csolution.getTargetPack}"` command in the JSON file for `"cmsisPack"`.
+The Arm Debugger extension adds the `"${command:cmsis-csolution.getDfpName}"` command in the JSON file for `"cmsisPack"`.

             - `auto (Device Manager)`: The Arm Debugger extension uses the DFP for the active device in the Arm Device Manager extension.
 The Arm Debugger extension adds the `"${command:device-manager.getDevicePack}"` command in the JSON file for `"cmsisPack"`.

             - You can also select the DFP for the active device in the drop-down list.
 Alternatively, type the name of the DFP in the format `<vendor>::<pack>@<version>`.
 For example: `ARM::Cortex_DFP@1.1.0`.

         - **CMSIS-Pack Device Name**: Select the name of the target device, that is, the target chip on your board.
             - Default value: `auto (CMSIS Solution)`.
 The Arm Debugger extension detects the device name from the information available for the probe or board in the `*.csolution.yml` file of your solution.
 The Arm Debugger extension adds the `"${command:cmsis-csolution.getDeviceName}"` command in the JSON file for `"deviceName"`.

             - `auto (Device Manager)`: The Arm Debugger extension detects the device name from the information available for the probe or board in the Arm Device Manager extension.
 The Arm Debugger extension adds the `"${command:device-manager.getDeviceName}"` command in the JSON file for `"deviceName"`.

             - You can also select the device name in the drop-down list.
 Alternatively, type the device name.
 For example: `MPS3_SSE_300`.
 The device name available in the drop-down list is the one defined in the `*.csolution.yml` file of your solution.

         - **Processor Name**: For multicore devices, type the name of the processor to use.
             - Default value: `auto (CMSIS Solution)`.
 The Arm Debugger extension uses the processor name that is defined in the `*.csolution.yml` file of your solution.
 The Arm Debugger extension adds the `"${command:cmsis-csolution.getProcessorName}"` command in the JSON file for `"processorName"`.

             - You can also select the processor name in the drop-down list.
 Alternatively, type the processor name.
 For example: `cm4`.
 The processor names available in the drop-down list are the ones defined in the `*.csolution.yml` file of your solution.

     - **Connections** section:
         - **Connection Address**: Select the serial number of the connected debug probe or debug unit.
             - Default value: `auto`.
 With `auto`, the Arm Debugger extension uses the serial number of the active device in the Arm Device Manager extension by default.
 The Arm Debugger extension adds the `"${command:device-manager.getSerialNumber}"` command in the JSON file for `"connectionAddress"`.

             - You can also select the serial number of the active device in the drop-down list.
 Alternatively, type a connection address or serial number manually.

     - **Application** section:
         - **Program Files**: Click **Add File** to point to an AXF or ELF file.
 You can add as many files as you need.
 The Arm Debugger extension uses the files in the order in which you added them.
 You can also click **Detect** to use `${command:arm-debugger.getApplicationFile}`.
 This command detects the AXF or ELF file to use or offers a selection of files available if several AXF or ELF files are present in your workspace.
+Alternatively, you can click **Detect All Files** to use `${command:arm-debugger.getApplicationFiles}`.
+This command detects all the AXF or ELF files to use that are present in your workspace.

 1. Save your changes.

     The options that you select in the editor are added in the `tasks.json` file.<!-- Links to standalone guide to add: For information on more options, see "Run configuration options in the visual editor" and "Arm Debugger run configuration options".-->

 1. To run the project on your board:
     - Open the Command Palette.
 Search for `Tasks: Run Task` and then select it.

     - Select the `arm-debugger.flash: Flash Device` task (or **Flash Device**).